mattssonj/AoC2021/day01/README.md

-# Java with gradle
+# Python

-This project builds the code in a Docker container and then transfers the resulting JAR-file to a new container.
+This project adds the source to a minimal Python image.

 ## How to build
 ```bash